shihern/developer-portfolio-blog/README.md

 - `styles.css`
 - `dev-size-indicator.html`

-All other files are written are by me and licensed under the AGPLv3.
+All other files are written are by me and licensed under the AGPLv3 (or any later version).